 After years of negotiations we simply can't agree with our landlord on how much the lease extension should cost for our flat in West Hill.
 Can we issue an application to the Residential Property Tribunal Service?

 in cases where there is a absentee freeholder or if there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to judgment on the premium.

-An example of a Freehold Enfranchisement case for a West Hill flat is 158 West Hill in November 2010. the Tribunal held that the premium to be paid for the freehold reversion should be £99,650 This case was in relation to 7 flats.
-The remaining number of years on the lease was 75.88 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a West Hill residence is 158 West Hill in November 2010. the Tribunal held that the premium to be paid for the freehold reversion should be £99,650 This case related to 7 flats.
+The unexpired term as at the valuation date was 75.88 years.

 Why do West Hill conveyancing charges are more expensive for leasehold and freehold properties?